 This is a reporting tool for gathering information on areas affected by flooding, in particular the flooding of properties.
 Please note this will not generate an immediate response for assistance during or after an event.

-SWIM (Severe Weather Information Management) is a straightforward, web-based system which allows Members of the Public, Flood Wardens and Flood Risk Management Authorities to enter details about property flooding in one place.
-The SWIM project has been developed by the GeoWessex partnership.
+FORT (Flood Online Reporting Tool), formerly known as SWIM is a straightforward, web-based system which allows Members of the Public, Flood Wardens and Flood Risk Management Authorities to enter details about property flooding in one place.
+The FORT project has been developed by the GeoWessex partnership.
 The developers are the Dorset County Council Geographical Information Team working with colleagues from the Environment Agency and the Devon County Council Flood and Coastal Risk Management team.